MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/business-continuity-and-disaster-recovery.md

 - Use multiple regions and peering locations for ExpressRoute connectivity.

-  A redundant hybrid network architecture can help ensure uninterrupted cross-premises connectivity in the event of an outage affecting an Azure region or peering provider location.
+  A redundant hybrid network architecture can help ensure uninterrupted cross-premises connectivity if an outage affects an Azure region or peering provider location.

 - Avoid using overlapping IP address ranges for production and DR sites.

   When possible, plan for a business continuity and DR network architecture that provides concurrent connectivity to all sites.
-DR networks that use the same classless inter-domain routing blocks, such as production networks, require a network failover process that can complicate and delay application failover in the event of an outage.
+DR networks that use the same classless inter-domain routing blocks like production networks require a network failover process that can complicate and delay application failover if an outage occurs.